j-min/DallEval/README.md

 # Acknowledgements
-- We thank the developers of [DETR](https://github.com/facebookresearch/detr) for public releases of their code.
+- We thank the developers of [DETR](https://github.com/facebookresearch/detr) for their public code release.

 # Reference
-Please cite our paper if you use our models in your works:
+Please cite our paper if you use our dataset in your works:
 ```bibtex

 @article{Cho2022DallEval,